freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/certifications/javascript-algorithms-and-data-structures/basic-javascript/comparisons-with-the-logical-or-operator/index.md

 ---
 ## Comparisons with the Logical Or Operator

-### Guide : Follow the code given in the example
+### Guide: Follow the code given in the example
 **Spoiler Alert**
-:grimacing: :grimacing: :grimacing:

-Below is the sample code.
-(The simplest way)
+Below is the sample code (the simplest way).

 ```javascript
 if ( val < 10 || val > 20 ) {